The Big Word Project: Origin

 The collaborative project was set up as part of Paddy and Lee’s Masters course in Multi-Disciplinary Design and drew upon Paddy’s viral marketing experience and Lee’s knowledge of Ruby on Rails applications and web usability.
 The creators, who are web designers, created a simplistic web 2.0-style website with few colours and no advertisements.

-Paddy is currently researching Viral Marketing, looking at how information is spread through word of mouth and the internet and how certain things can become phenomena overnight.
-Lee has been freelancing in web design and development for several years and is now concentrating his studies on web usability and web applications.
+Paddy went on to research Viral Marketing, looking at how information is spread through word of mouth and the internet and how certain things can become phenomena overnight.
+Lee freelanced in web design and development for several years and is now concentrating his studies on web usability and web applications.
 The students wanted to create a mass collaboration project where a global movement could be made by combining a small effort from thousands of people and research what words mean to different people.

 The project made use of a viral marketing campaign and relied on other people, primarily bloggers, spreading the word throughout the internet.
 The project has been featured in newspapers and magazines in Northern Ireland and beyond.

 Website

-Once a word is purchased, that word is then 'redefined' on The Big Word Project, no longer having a traditional meaning but linking to a URL of the owners’ choice.
-The homepage consists of a random selection of 100 bought words and users can click a word to visit the new ‘definition’.
-Users can search for a word from the list of 170,000 or view them alphabetically.
+Once a word was purchased, that word was then 'redefined' on The Big Word Project, no longer having a traditional meaning but linking to a URL of the owners’ choice.
+The homepage consisted of a random selection of 100 bought words, and users could click a word to visit the new ‘definition’.
+Users could search for a word from the list of 170,000 or view them alphabetically.
 Since January 2010 there is a German version online Das grosse Wort Projekt for the German speaking area.

-The site contains a blog following the creators’ studies, press for the project and interesting websites submitted to the project.
+The site contained a blog following the creators’ studies, press for the project and interesting websites submitted to the project.

-The money gained from the site has gone towards paying their student fees.
+The money gained from the site went towards paying their student fees.